MBA in Marketing Salary and Career Outlook

 Advertising and Promotions Manager

-The BLS reports that advertising and promotions managers earn an average yearly salary of $133,090.
+The BLS reports that advertising, promotions, and marketing managers earn a median annual salary of $141,490.
 These professionals work with other marketing professionals to produce collateral, like photos, copy, social media posts, and commercials.
-They also set goals and work with marketing coordinators to help them succeed.
+They also set goals and work with marketing coordinators.

 Why Should You Get an Online MBA in Marketing?